Originally published: 06.MAY.2022

 If Lyme disease isn’t diagnosed in the early stages, the bacteria, Borrelia burgdorferi, can begin to spread throughout the body - away from the site of the initial tick bite.
-This can result in late-stage Lyme disease, sometimes referred to as late persistent or late disseminated Lyme disease.
 When the disease progresses to this stage, it can be treated with a course of antibiotics - though, of course, treatment may differ.

 - Severe headaches

 - Short-term memory loss

 Can you live with Lyme disease and not know it?

 One of the only reliable ways to know whether or not you have Lyme disease is through a lab test.
 This means that if symptoms go unnoticed, it is possible to live with the disease for weeks, months, or even years and not realize it.
 This is why it’s crucial to get tested if you suspect you could have contracted Lyme disease.

 LetsGetChecked’s at-home Lyme Disease Test can identify Borrelia antibodies in the blood, which can indicate the presence of Lyme disease (Lyme borreliosis).
 Online results will be available within 2-5 days and our dedicated clinical team will be available to help throughout the process to answer any questions you may have.